What is Junsai? A detailed introduction to delicious ways to eat it and events to attend [Mitane Town, Akita Prefecture]

 Reference: Ministry of Agriculture, Forestry and Fisheries "2010 Regional Specialty Vegetable Production Status Survey"

-Reference: Ministry of Education, Culture, Sports, Science and Technology “Food ingredient database Junsai”
+Reference: Ministry of Education, Culture, Sports, Science and Technology "Food Composition Database Junsai"

 Where can I buy Junsai

-Junsai is so valuable, but many people are probably wondering where they can buy it.
+Junsai is such a valuable plant, so many people may be wondering where they can buy it

-You can find products for gifts if you search online to some extent, but small packs for everyday side dishes may be sold out because they are easy to purchase, so if you want to get them, be sure to buy them as soon as possible.
-It would be advisable to purchase it.
+You can find some gift items by searching online, but small packs for everyday side dishes may be sold out due to their affordable price, so if you want to get your hands on them, it's best to buy them early

 Ingredients (for 1 person)